VinFar/High-Side-NMOS-Antispark-Switch/Readme.md

 The PCB includes the following features:
   - dimensions: 74mm x 38.2mm
-  - maximum current of at least 150A (more with more copper and cooling)
+  - maximum current of at least 150A (more with additional copper and cooling)
   - maximum voltage of 60V
-  - 12V 50mA output
   - controlled dI/dt with capacitor and current limiting resistor
   - two IRFS7530 N-channel MOSFET
   - BQ76200PWR High Side MOSFET Driver